Emrys-Merlin/advent_of_code/README.md

 # Advent of Code
-My solutions to [advent of code](https://adventofcode.com/) using python.

-`environment.yml` contains the conda environment used.
+This repository contains my solutions to the AoCs I have taken part in so far.
+Each year has its own subdirectory and you can find the corresponding python environment therein.